There’s no better way to celebrate peach season than with this scrumptious Grandma-inspired cobbler!

 - 8 peaches medium (ripe but slightly firm), peeled, pitted, and sliced into wedges

 - 1/3 cup coconut sugar plus 1 tablespoon (optional turbinado sugar)

 - 1/4 teaspoon kosher or sea salt

 - 1/2 teaspoon kosher or sea salt

-Place cobbler on baking sheet and bake until biscuits are golden and filling is bubbling, about 35-40 minutes.
+- Place cobbler on a baking sheet and bake until biscuits are golden and filling is bubbling, about 35-40 minutes.
 Allow to cool slightly before serving.

 Hungry for more tasty treats?
 We’d love to hear from you!
 Leave a comment in the section below.